 Digitalisation and technological innovation enable new smart energy applications in households.
 Smart metering devices substantially increase the amount of available information and data on customer energy consumption as well as production.
 These developments open up new opportunities for business models which leverage the newly available data.
 This creates additional value for customers, e.g. by designing algorithms to optimise and automate energy consumption.
 At the same time questions on customer behaviour and incentives as well as the required regulatory framework of a decentralised smart energy system gain greater importance.
 The objective of this course is to prepare you to navigate and shape the transition towards a decentralised and smart energy system with smart applications at customer level.
+Please note: the programme is taught in German.

 - Recent insights into human behaviour and preferences regarding energy decisions